 Back when I was a police officer, I found myself in a large courtyard one night checking for suspicious activity.
 I did not have my flashlight but there was enough ambient light that I could see to maneuver behind the large apartment building.
 I was by myself and moving quietly as I tried to discover what the problem was.

-I cycled the slide again and put the front sight of the pistol between the panther's eyes.
+I cycled the slide again and put the front sight of the pistol between the panther’s eyes.
 I saw the big cat coil to spring.
 I pulled the trigger just as he jumped.
 This time the gun fired and the bullet struck him right between the eyes.
-It fell over on its left side without a sound.
+It fell over onto its left side without a sound.

 My heart was pounding.
 My breath was coming in gasps.
 I knew how close I had just come to being ripped apart.
 I managed to get unsteadily to my feet.
 I heard the sound of running steps coming up behind me.
 Another officer had heard the shot and had come running to my aid.
 He was holding a flashlight and I wanted to get a closer look at this huge panther that had come so close to killing me.